hale/coding_exercise/README.md

             number [validation - ###-###-#### (10 numbers)]
             primary [validation- boolean; first one entered defaults to true; others default to false;

-2. When entering a contact, try to match against any existing contacts if a match is found, allow the user to select that contact if a match is found, allow the user to edit those details if a match is found, allow the user to add missing details
+**2. When entering a contact, try to match against any existing contacts if a match is found, allow the user to select that contact if a match is found, allow the user to edit those details if a match is found, allow the user to add missing details**

-3. Allow search for contacts by field, allowing for wild card searches e.g.  search for everyone with a first name of jack or jason by searching 'ja'
+**3. Allow search for contacts by field, allowing for wild card searches e.g.  search for everyone with a first name of jack or jason by searching 'ja'**

-4. When entering a contact and a partial match is found, allow the user to 'household' 2+ contacts.
+**4. When entering a contact and a partial match is found, allow the user to 'household' 2+ contacts.**

-5. When searching for contacts and multiple results are found, allow the user to 'household' 2+ contacts.
+**5. When searching for contacts and multiple results are found, allow the user to 'household' 2+ contacts.**

 ------------------------

 ## Implementation

+Specification complete up to householding.
+Mocks for householding contacts from search results can be viewed [here as a PDF](https://www.dropbox.com/s/ly9bo215kieax7m/contact_management_householding_mocks.pdf).

 ### Features